hoangdangduy/CKAD-exercises/c.pod_design.md

 </p>
 </details>

-### Create a cron job with image busybox that runs every minute and writes 'date; echo Hello from the Kubernetes cluster' to standard output.
-The cron job should be terminated if it successfully starts but takes more than 12 seconds to complete execution.
+### [OK] ~~Create a cron job with image busybox that runs every minute and writes 'date; echo Hello from the Kubernetes cluster' to standard output.
+The cron job should be terminated if it successfully starts but takes more than 12 seconds to complete execution.~~

 <details><summary>show</summary>
 <p>